 For the plastic cookie stencil:

 The mesh stencils can lay right on top of the cookie while spreading the icing.
 Not so for the hard stencils.
-You’ll be applying a good bit more icing, and of a stiffer consistency.
+You’ll be applying a good bit more icing, and the icing is of a stiffer consistency.
 This results in the icing being raised on the cookie, which gives the design more dimension.
 Therefore, you need a different way to keep the stencil steady other than just holding it with your hand.
 I use a Stencil Genie, and love it!

-Time to apply the Royal Icing through the cookie stencil
+Time to apply the Royal Icing through the cookie stencil!

 For the mesh stencil, place the stencil on top of the cookie.
 Hold the stencil on one end, and spread thinned Royal Icing over the mesh stencil, being careful not to move the stencil.
 Go over the Royal Icing with a spatula or scraper to press the icing through the mesh stencil and remove any excess royal on the stencil surface.
 Immediately remove the mesh stencil.
-You can stencil another cookie if you work quickly, otherwise, rinse the stencil in warm water and hand dry before using it again.
+You can stencil several more cookies if you work quickly, otherwise, rinse the stencil in warm water and hand dry before using it again.

 For the plastic stencil, place the Stencil Genie on top of the cookie and proceed as above.
 When lifting the stencil, be sure to lift it straight up and not to one side.